CalebFurley/j-music/README.md

 - default songs (copyright free)

-The goal is to create a full fledged application that any type of user can download and confortable user whilst being lightweight.
+The goal is to create a full fledged application that any type of user can download and comfortably user whilst being lightweight.